Why are my emails ending up in spam?

 • Keep recipient lists clean → only contacts with double opt-in.

-• Always include unsubscribe link and imprint.
+• Always include an unsubscribe link and legal notice.